Table of Contents

 View on Amazon.com ➜

-Water in Greece is generally drinkable, but in some areas near the sea it can be a bit salty.
-It’s typically not a good idea to take unsafe risks with the things you eat and drink overseas anyway, so I recommend bringing a water bottle with a built-in filter.
-This allows you to stay hydrated – crucial in the Mediterranean sun – while not having to worry about the quality of the water you’re drinking.
+Water in Greece is generally drinkable, but in some areas near the sea, it can be a bit salty.
+To remove any unpleasant taste, I recommend bringing a water bottle with a built-in filter.
+This allows you to stay hydrated – crucial in the Mediterranean sun – while not having to worry about constantly buying bottles of water.

 Water Bottle with Built-in Filter